 If I had to assign a word to how I feel about my ADHD diagnosis, it would be “affirmed.”
 Psychologists talk about the dangers of self-diagnosis, mainly because there is so much overlap with mental illnesses.
 I approached my symptoms with an abundance of caution and was able to make the correct conclusion about what disorder I was struggling with.
 So it just reassured me that I am the expert of my own experiences.

-ADHD or attention-deficit/ hyperactivity disorder—is more common than you might think.
+ADHD, or attention-deficit/ hyperactivity disorder, is more common than you might think.
 It’s one of the most common mental health conditions among children.
 And the number of adults diagnosed with ADHD has doubled within the last decade.
-[1] Most of the information below is from a 2016 study about the prevalence—or how common ADHD diagnosis and treatment are in children and adults.
+[1] Most of the information in this article is from a 2016 study about the prevalence of ADHD.
+This means how common ADHD diagnosis and treatment are in children and adults.

 How common is ADHD in children and teens?